System of National Accounts: Feminist concerns

 The intention of those who would like to produce standard data for the imputed market value or imputed cost of women's voluntary labor can be perfectly honorable.
 Many scientific studies already exist on the subject.
 However, the production and cost of creating this data every year, as a standard procedure, has to be justifiable in terms of scientific feasibility and practical utility.
 It could be argued that attaching an imputed price to housework as a standard international procedure, might not be the best data to have about housework.
 It míght not make people who do housework more valued in the eyes of others, and it might not result in a general improvement of social attitudes and behaviour.
 There is certainly a permanent need for data on housework and voluntary work, because (as surveys prove) so many people are involved in it.
 But SNA might perhaps not be the best place to supply that data.
 There have nevertheless been quite a few proposals for a standard SNA satellite account for household labour).

-The (pre-edit) SNA 2025 manual provides a definitive solution: it revises and refines the concepts for the analysis of the household economy; it encourages countries to develop extended accounts for unpaid household service work (in chapter 1 §64); recognizes the importance of the household economy for wellbeing (in chapter 2 §56-61); fully integrates voluntary and unpaid labour into labour accounting (in chapter 16); and specifies the standard conceptual structure and formats of accounts for "unpaid household service work" in chapter 34 §83-103.
+The (pre-edit) SNA 2025 manual provides a definitive official solution: it revises and refines the concepts for the analysis of the household economy; it encourages countries to develop extended accounts for unpaid household service work (in chapter 1 §64); recognizes the importance of the household economy for wellbeing (in chapter 2 §56–61); fully integrates voluntary and unpaid labour into labour accounting (in chapter 16); and specifies the standard conceptual structure and formats of accounts for "unpaid household service work" in chapter 34 §83–103.
 So this is a win for the feminist movement.
 However, the creation of such satellite accounts by NSO's remains optional and voluntary, not compulsory or obligatory.
 It does not necessarily mean that all countries will now regularly produce such accounts, using exactly the same measurement techniques.

 In most OECD countries so far, statisticians have usually estimated the value of housework using data from time use surveys.
 The valuation principle applied is usually that of how much a service would cost on average, if it was purchased at market rates, instead of being voluntarily supplied.
 Sometimes an "opportunity cost" method is also used: in this case, statisticians estimate how much women could earn in a paid job, if they were not doing unpaid housework.
 Robert Eisner estimated that the market value of unpaid housework in money terms was equivalent to about 33% of the value of US GDP in 1981.
 Nancy Folbre provides more recent comparative data.